TARC Don't Run Boston

 Volunteer Opportunities:

 We need volunteers to help make this special day happen and to give our participants the experience they deserve!
-This includes help with bib pickup, course directing, aid stations, course sweeping, start/finish area support, parking guidance, etc. Volunteers are what make TARC events so fun and also run so smoothly.
+Volunteers are what make TARC events so fun and also run so smoothly.
 No experience is required, and it can be your first time attending one of our events!
 If you are bringing along family or friends to spectate, we encourage them to also get involved by volunteering.
-If you are running one of the shorter races, consider hanging around to help out afterward.
-Even if you can't make it on the day of the race, there are still opportunities to get involved.
 If you need service requirements for other races, we can also sign off on your hours!
 If we get enough folks, too, it's never a problem for our volunteers to become "course marshalls" and get some running in on the trails.
 All we ask is you help fill up some water bottles and tell runners they look awesome.

 Participant Camaraderie: